 Natural water exists in all wildlife environments.
 Supplemental water is provided when the owner actively provides water in addition to the natural sources.
 This category of wildlife management activity includes providing supplemental water in habitats where water is limited or redesigning water sources to increase its availability to wildlife.
 Many people mistakenly believe that water sources suitable for livestock are also suitable for wildlife.
-Unfortunately that is not always the case, particularly for young wildlife and many bird species.
+Unfortunately, that is not always the case, particularly for young wildlife and many species of birds and small mammals.
 Wildlife water developments are in addition to those sources already available to livestock and may require protection from livestock.